ethandgoodhart/ESCMapper/README.md

 # ESCMapper
 Maps The ~ Key to ESC on MacOS

+First, download the zip and open
-To install, simply execute the installtweak bash file by double clicking on the file or running ./installtweak in terminal and you're all set!
+To install, simply double click the installtweak file and then grant permission in Securit & Privacy in System Preferences